-- (1) A consumer report will be requested which will include National Criminal History, National Sex Registry, and where appropriate, Bureau of Motor Vehicle reports. - (2) Upon my request, I will be informed of the name and address of any consumer reporting agency that furnished any report.
+- (1) The Following Reports will be requested which will include National Criminal History, National Sex Registry, and where appropriate, Bureau of Motor Vehicle reports. - (2) Upon my request, I will be informed of the name and address of any consumer reporting agency that furnished any report.